superduperjolly/fortuna-cookie/README.md

 ## Some technical details
-The app was built with Flask and Bootstrap being in charge of the front-end.
+The app was built with Flask with Bootstrap being in charge of the front-end.

 ## Future improvements